fireundubh/pyro/README.md

 Includes | Root | String | absolute path to folder

-#### Incremental Build with Parallelized Compilation
+### Incremental Build with Parallelized Compilation

-What is incremental build?
-Basically:

-* Incremental build means that only the scripts that need to be compiled will be compiled.
+Incremental build _vastly_ accelerates builds by compiling only scripts that need to be compiled.
-* Incremental build _vastly_ accelerates the build process by eliminating redundant work.

 Here's how the incremental build system works:

-* After the first run, Pyro builds an index for that project containing the file paths and CRC32 hashes of those files.
+1. After the first successful run, Pyro builds an index for that project containing the file paths and CRC32 hashes of those files.
-* When generating commands for the next run, the CRC32 hashes of those files are compared with the indexed file records.
+2. When generating commands for the next run, the CRC32 hashes of those files are compared with the indexed file records.
-* Commands are not generated for matching records, reducing the work passed on to the compiler.
+3. Commands are not generated for matching records, reducing the work passed on to the compiler.
-* Records are updated for previously indexed scripts that have been modified and successfully compiled.
+4. Checksum records are updated for previously indexed scripts that have been modified and successfully compiled.
-* New records are created for new scripts that have been successfully compiled.
+5. New checksum records are created for new scripts that have been successfully compiled.

 In addition, Pyro will spawn multiple instances of the Papyrus Compiler in parallel to further reduce build times.

+#### Benchmarks

+The native PPJ compiler for FO4 is on average 70 ms faster per script.
+Tested with i5-3570k @ 3.4 GHz and 6 scripts.

+However, there is no native PPJ compiler for TESV and SSE.
+Pyro fills that role.

-#### Automatic BSA/BA2 Packaging
+### Automatic BSA/BA2 Packaging

 You can package scripts into BSA and BA2 archives with [BSArch](https://www.nexusmods.com/newvegas/mods/64745).